Skip to main content

 7. Policy Challenges and Actions Companies Should Take

-1. Sustainable Wage Increases: The government promotes wage increases through tax incentives.
+1. Sustainable Wage Increases: The government promotes corporate wage hikes through tax incentives.

 2. Shift to High-Value Industries: Strengthening financial and IT clusters through startup support and deregulation.